Quarterly Information

 Grading Options can only be changed up until the end of the 6th week.
 This is mostly important for those faculty who host outside students in their courses.
 Any requests to change grading options after that date will be considered “grade shopping” and will most likely be rejected by the Academic Senate or Grad Division.
 Obviously, if there are extenuating circumstances, this petition process can be explored.

-Please note: It is extremely important that TAs are also evaluated as it can affect a TA's eligibility for a future quarter.
-Please make sure to encourage your students to fill out a CAPE for both the instructor and TA(s).
-UGIAs are also able to be evaluated through CAPE.
+Please note: It is extremely important that TAs and Readers are also evaluated as it can affect a TA's and Reader's eligibility for a future quarter.
+Please make sure to encourage your students to fill out a SET for both the instructor and TA(s) and/or Reader(s).
+UGIAs are also able to be evaluated through SET.

 Graduate courses are evaluated by Graduate Course Evaluations and runs through the Academic Affairs Evaluation system.
-The Graduate Course Evaluations period begins on November 27th at 8am and will continue until December 8th at 8am.
+The Graduate Course Evaluations period begins on Monday of Week 9 at 8:00am and ends on Monday of Finals Week at 8:00am.

-You can log in here: https://academicaffairs.ucsd.edu/Modules/Evals/ to view your past CAPE and Graduate Course Evaluation results.
-You can also see a scatterplot of how your CAPE performance compares to other professors’ in Public Health.
+You can log in here: https://academicaffairs.ucsd.edu/Modules/Evals/ to view your past SET and Graduate Course Evaluation results.
+You can also see a scatterplot of how your performance compares to other professors’ in Public Health.
 These measures will be available once the initial grading deadline has passed.

 3: Academic Integrity Issues or Requests to Complete Additional Work for a Higher Grade